Accounting and Finance

 Typical Offer: 82% overall, with at least 8.5 in Higher Level (5 period) Mathematics

-At least 85% overall in the Indian ISC/HSSC (12th Standard) including 85% in both English and Mathematics.
+Minimum overall average of 85% in the Indian SSC/HSSC (12th Standard), including 85% in Mathematics and 80% in English.

 We accept a wide range of non-UK qualifications as entry either to our Foundation Year or directly on to the first year of our undergraduate programmes.
 For further information please contact the Admissions Office.